“If there is any deficiency in food or exercise, the body will fall sick.” Hippocrates Circa 450 BC

 To figure out just how much exercise is ideal for you depends on two things.
 One, how much activity you’re doing now (plus your current fitness level) and two, what are your goals.
 These things go hand-in-hand.

-Maybe your goal is to lose weight.
-While I’ve written before that exercise isn’t so great for weight loss, it is an important component for part of a weight loss program.
-Very few guidelines exist specifically for weight loss, the ones that do, suggest up to an hour per day of activity.
+Perhaps you want to lose weight.
+While I’ve written before that exercise isn’t great for weight loss, it is an important component of a weight loss program.
+Very few physical activity guidelines exist specifically for weight loss, but the ones that do, suggest up to an hour per day of activity.

-If you’re interested in improving your fitness level, then you really need to do more than you’re doing now.
+If you want to improve your fitness level, you can only do that by doing more than you’re doing now.
 By doing more, you challenge your body physically, which over time will adapt and get in better shape.
 Again this depends on your starting point.
-If you currently run a fast 5 km, then you’ll need to go for longer runs or do harder training sessions, or do both.
+If you want to run a faster 5 km, then you’ll need to go for longer runs or do harder training sessions, or do both.
 However, for elderly people who are inactive, even doing simple weight exercises can improve fitness.

 The guidelines for exercise provide a great lower threshold for which we should all be meeting.
 From there, however, how much you need to be doing can be individualized taking into account your current fitness and activity goals.
-And remember, the best exercise program is the one that you can maintain in the long-term.
+And remember, the best exercise program is the one that you can maintain for your entire life.